Try the new and improved recipe!

 The proportions are as such:

-The levain is a bit bigger than what is needed for the bread, so that you don’t have to scrape the sides of your container, when mixing.
+I’ve made the levain is larger than what you need for the dough; that way you don’t have to scrape the sides of your container to get enough.

 The formula of the bread

 The formula of the dough can be seen here.
 There’s a bit below 20% whole wheat flour, which brings both taste and texture to the loaf.
-There is enough bread flour to have lots of gluten to help the dough keep together after mixing and the stretching and folding.
+There is enough bread flour in the dough to have lots of gluten.
+That will help the dough to stay together.

 There’s a good amount of salt in the dough.
-It will help temper the yeast, so that we can have a longer fermentation and bring out more taste in the bread.
-If you want to change it, I wouldn’t recommend you go below 1.8%.
+That helps bring out more taste.
+If you want to change it, I wouldn’t recommend you go below 1%.